Nagarjuna325/LLM-MessageChat-Bot/readme.md

 # On Mac/Linux:
 source venv/bin/activate

-3. Install dependencies
+3.Install dependencies

     pip install -r requirements.txt

-4. Set up your .env file
+4.Set up your .env file

      Create a .env file in the root directory and add your Groq API key:

 GROQ_API_KEY=your_groq_api_key_here
 🚀 Running the Notebook